 Currently we are validating the effectiveness of the following interventions:

-- Interactive robot intervention: Following promising findings in using robots to teach children with ASD how to recognize emotional cues (Jeon et al., 2015; Javed et al., 2018), Dr. Chung-Hyuk Park is in the process of designing a study that would integrate music alongside the use of robots to enhance multimodal emotion processing in children with ASD.
-The study will also serve to teach children with ASD how to react appropriately to situations that would normally trigger a sensory overload by using the robot’s reactions as a model for correct behavior.
+- Interactive robot intervention: Following promising findings in using robots to teach autistic children how to recognize emotional cues (Jeon et al., 2015; Javed et al., 2018), Dr. Chung-Hyuk Park is in the process of designing a study that would integrate music alongside the use of robots to enhance multimodal emotion processing in autistic children.
+The study will also serve to teach autistic children how to react appropriately to situations that would normally trigger a sensory overload by using the robot’s reactions as a model for correct behavior.

 Brian J, Doyle-Thomas K, Baribeau D, Anagnostou E (2016) Novel mechanisms and treatment approaches in autism spectrum disorder.